 This is Children Completing the Frame of a Storehouse.
 Kuniyoshi designed many works featuring children.
 In this print, Kuniyoshi’s spirit can be felt in the various poses of children intertwined with the complicated scaffolding of the storehouse.

-I also like Kuniyoshi’s caricatures and have collected many of them.
+I am also fond of Kuniyoshi’s caricatures and have collected them.

 The next work I will show you has no title, and the top and bottom remain unidentified.